How to Design and Apply Heat Transfer Care Labels

 1. Material compatibility: Not all materials are suitable for heat transfer care labels, as some may melt or shrink under the high heat and pressure required for the transfer process.
 It is important to test the label on a small area of the product before applying it to the entire product.

-2. Placement and size: The placement and size of the heat transfer care label can impact the comfort and durability of the product.
+2. Placement and size: The placement and size of the heat transfer label can impact the comfort and durability of the product.
 It is important to consider the type of product and the preferences of the customer when determining the best placement and size for the label.

 3. Legibility: The design and text on the heat transfer care label should be legible and clear, even after multiple washings.
 It is important to choose a high-quality transfer paper and ink that can withstand frequent laundering without fading or cracking.